comit-network/RFCs/RFC-001-BAM.md

 ```

 In the above example:
-- "Source-Ledger" is the header-key.
+- "source_ledger" is the header-key.
 - The underscore in the beginning denotes that this header MAY be ignored if not understood.
 Respectively, if the key does_not start with an underscore, the header is mandatory and MUST be understood by the node.
 - `value` is the header-value (see [Headers - Requirement 2](#headers))
 - `parameters` encode the parameters of the header.